-(x) In May 2021, plaintiff Luis Gimanian filed a complaint against the County alleging that the dangerous condition of a trail in a County preserve caused the fall of his bicycle which resulted in severe and serious personal injuries.
-The County is investigating the claim and alleged injuries and will continue to defend itself vigorously in these proceedings.

-(xi) In July 2020 Civil Service Employees' Association ("CSEA") filed a grievance alleging that the County failed to apply absence pay to certain employees when those employees were asked not to report to work during the early days of the COVID 19 pandemic.
+- (ix) In May 2021, plaintiff Luis Gimanian filed a complaint against the County alleging that the dangerous condition of a trail in a County preserve caused the fall of his bicycle which resulted in severe and serious personal injuries.
+The matter is currently in the discovery phase and the County is investigating the claim and alleged injuries.
+The County will continue to defend itself vigorously in these proceedings. - (x) In July 2020, Civil Service Employees' Association ("CSEA") filed a grievance alleging that the County failed to apply absence pay to certain employees when those employees were asked not to report to work during the early days of the COVID 19 pandemic.
 Although the CSEA employees were fully compensated when they were not reporting to work, CSEA alleges that the contract requires the County to provide equivalent compensatory time off at straight time hour for hour.
-The County disputes the interpretation of the absence pay clause and its application to COVID-19 pandemic response by the County.
-It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition; however, the County estimates that, in the event of a final adverse decision, the amount of damages for which the County may be liable could be as high as of \$109 million.
-The County will continue to defend itself vigorously in these actions and proceedings.
+The County disputes the interpretation of the absence pay clause and its application to the COVID-19 pandemic response by the County.
+The County has tentatively reached an agreement with CSEA with a monetary payout of \$28 million.